Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems

 \section{Proposed Two-stage Iterative Algorithm}

 Although the proposed LGD adopts a lightweight network architecture with low computational complexity, solving problem (P1) via gradient descent can easily lead to convergence to local optima.
-This is primarily due to the highly multimodal nature of the PA position optimization, which leads to a large number of local minima\cite{wang2025model}.
+This is mainly attributed to the periodic phase responses of the channel coefficients with respect to the antenna positions, as well as the strong coupling among the optimization variables, which leads to a large number of local minima\cite{wang2025model}.
 To further enhance performance, we propose a two-stage SCA-PSO algorithm.
 Given the strong coupling between the two optimization variables in (P1), the original problem is first decoupled into two subproblems, which are then solved in an alternating manner.
 Specifically, in the first stage, given the PA position matrix $\bold X$, the transmit beamforming matrix ${\bold{W}}$ is optimized by using the SCA method.
 In the second stage, the PSO method is developed to optimize $\bold X$ based on the optimized ${\bold{W}}$.